 Not far from the there I stumbled across these brass disc monuments, "Triangulation Stations" drilled into rock along the river.
 Remnants of the International Boundary Survey completed along the Rio Grande River by the US government.

 Just at the mouth of Boquillas Canyon, I was greeted by this sign listing the trinkets I could purchase for a small fee from some of the Mexican artisans across the Rio Grande.
 I chose a whimsical black and white beaded rooster and a Ocotillo plant, with red beads on the top that portrayed the fiery red flowers of an ocotillo in full bloom.
-I put my money in the tin can, that can be seen next to the item menu.
-I wondered how they would get their money...my answer came not long after I continued on my hike.
+I put my money in the tin can, and wondered how they would get their money...my answer came not long after I continued on my hike.

 After making my purchase, I continued my hike along the banks of beautiful Rio Grande river.
 It was a very quiet except for the wind rustling through the Georgia Cane that line the banks along the rivers edge.
-Then I faintly heard what I thought was a song being sung in Spanish, wafting up and out of the canyon I was hiking toward.
+Then I faintly heard what I thought was a song being sung in Spanish, wafting up and out of the canyon as I hiked.
 It wasn't sure of what I heard.
-I was alone out here and didn't see any cars or people up to this point...at least I thought so.
 Louder and crisper, this time I heard it quite clearly and walked just a bit farther to catch a glimpse of a lone "trovador" across the river singing beautifully in his native tongue.
-The canyon walls carried his rich voice up high and out of the Rio's canyon to where I was.
-Can you see him across the water on the rock to the left of frame?
+The canyon walls carried his rich voice up high and out of the Rio's canyon.
+Can you see him lower center?

 As I worked my way down to him here are a few images along the way.....